fedir/ghstat/ratings.md

 * The most popular project is `weavejester/compojure`
 * The newest project is `fulcrologic/fulcro`
 * The project with more commits is `fulcrologic/fulcro`
+* The project with biggest average contribution period is `hoplon/hoplon`
 * The project with more tags is `juxt/yada`
 * The project made by most notable top contributors is `fulcrologic/fulcro`
 * The project with best errors resolving rate is `fulcrologic/fulcro`